-Mathematics 150 or higher, or Math Placement Level L. Note: Open only to middle childhood majors.
+Mathematics 150.
+Note: Open only to middle childhood majors.

-Concepts of arithmetic, including number systems, binary operations, combinatorial counting, and number theory.
+Concepts of arithmetic and algebra, including induction, number systems, binary operations, combinatorial counting, and number theory.
 Generalized algebraic structures developed through number systems, matrices, and modulo arithmetic.
+An emphasis is placed on explanations and mathematical exposition.

-The purpose of the course is to prepare teachers of middle school students.
+The purpose of the course is to prepare mathematics teachers of middle school students.
 In particular, it intends to deepen and extend the prospective teachers' content knowledge of the mathematics they will teach as well as their ability to reason with and communicate that knowledge.

-Algebra Connections: Mathematics for Middle School Teachers, by Ira Papick, Prentice Hall, 2007
+- 1) Algebra Connections: Mathematics for Middle School Teachers, by Ira Papick, Pearson, ISBN 0131449281 - 2) Course Notes

-Supplementary Text: Course Notes